yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 19. The portal will submit a deployment.
 This process will take up to 30 minutes to commit the failover and then synchronize WebVM1 and WebVM2 with the Recovery Services Vault.
 Once this process is complete, you will be able to failback to the primary site.

-    > **Note:** You need to wait for the re-protect process to complete before continuing with the failback.
+    > **Note**: You need to wait for the re-protect process to complete before continuing with the failback.
 You can check the status of the Re-protect using the Site Recovery Jobs area of the BCDRSRV.
     >
     > ![In the Recovery blade, Re-protect has a status of In progress for two jobs, one for WebVM1 and one for WebVM2.](images/v-dr15.png "Site Recovery jobs")
     >